linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

 {{< /file-excerpt >}}

-Here, the `ip_hash` directive causes nginx to attempt to match requests originating from a single IP address with the same back-end component.
-If a component server is unreachable, nginx will route those connections to an alternate component.
+Here, the `ip_hash` directive causes NGINX to attempt to match requests originating from a single IP address with the same back-end component.
+If a component server is unreachable, NGINX will route those connections to an alternate component.

  {{< note >}}
 If a server needs to be taken offline for an extended period of time, append the `down` argument, as shown in the entry for `galloway.example.com:8801`.
 This will prevent missed connections from attempting to hit a component of the server which is down.